horken7/pepe-generator/README.md

 # Continuous Integration
 This project uses GitHub Actions for Continuous Integration (CI).
 The CI pipeline is defined in the [.github/workflows/main.yml](.github/workflows/main.yml) file and is triggered on every push or pull request to the main branch.
 The pipeline runs tox to execute the tests and linting checks.

-# Deploy
-The app is automatically deployed to Vercel.
-Each push to master is deployed to production on https://pepe-generator-ruddy.vercel.app/.
-Each push to a branch is deployed to a feature environment.

 # Contributing
 Contributions are welcome!
 Please follow these steps: